-$^{39}$Ar is mainly generated by the $^{40}\text{Ar}+\text{n}\rightarrow\,^{39}\text{Ar}+2\text{n}$ process in the atmosphere due to cosmic rays, and constitutes about $10^{-15}$ of argon in the atmosphere~\cite{WARPArgon}.
+$^{39}$Ar is mainly generated by the $^{40}\text{Ar}+\text{n}\rightarrow\,^{39}\text{Ar}+2\text{n}$ process in the atmosphere due to cosmic rays, and constitutes about 1~ppq of argon in the atmosphere~\cite{WARPArgon}.
 The isotope emits a beta particle with an endpoint of 0.565~MeV.
-The LUX research-grade xenon originally contained about $10^{-9}$ of argon.
+The LUX research-grade xenon originally contained about 1~ppb of argon.
 However, a portion of xenon was retrieved from other experiments, and contained an unknown amount of argon.
 For its background rate to be comparable to that from the photomultiplier tubes in the fiducial volume, the argon concentration must be reduced below ppb.

 Cryogenic distillation has been used to separate these light radioactive noble impurities from xenon.
 The XMASS detector is a single-phase dark matter detector containing 800~kg of liquid xenon.
 The XMASS collaboration developed a cryogenic distillation column to reduce the krypton level in xenon.
 Their distillation column lowered the krypton concentration by a factor of $1,000$ to 1.9~ppt of krypton~\cite{XMASSKr}.
 A similar system was adopted by the XENON100 collaboration~\cite{Aprile:2012bj}, and dropped their krypton concentration below 1~ppt~\cite{Lindemann:2014ea}.